 What Are Car Rotors?

-Car rotors are vital parts of a vehicle braking system.
+Car rotors are vital parts of a vehicle’s braking system.
 They are metal disc that sits behind the wheels.
-Here’s how they operate; when you depress the brake pedal, it pushes hydraulics through the brake lines, and then the hydraulic pressure compresses the brake pads against the rotor.
+Here’s how they operate: when you depress the brake pedal, it pushes hydraulics through the brake lines, and then the hydraulic pressure compresses the brake pads against the rotor.
 This action slows the vehicle or leads it to a complete stop.

-These components wear out over time because of the constant friction on them.
-So, it is important to inspect them at every brake pad change to know when to replace rotors and prevent them from damaging other braking components.
+These components wear out over time due to constant friction.
+So, it is important to inspect them at every brake pad change to determine when to replace rotors and prevent damage to other braking components.

 I recommend replacing the pads with the best brake pads for your car model.
 Installing new car rotors with old brake pads may cause accelerated wear.
 You don’t want this to happen.

-Car rotors – properly put, brake rotor starts working once you depress the brake pedal.
-Once you step on the brake pedal, the hydraulic force on the brake lines causes the pads to push against the rotor.
+Car rotors – properly put, the brake rotor starts working once you depress the brake pedal.
+Once you step on the brake pedal, the hydraulic pressure in the brake lines pushes the pads against the rotor.

 Kindly note that there’s one rotor on each wheel.
 So, once you apply the brakes, all the rotors work in unison to slow or completely stop the car.

-The moment the driver steps on the brake pedal and the pads push against the rotors, friction automatically slows the wheel rotation.
-As the friction prolongs, it creates intense heat.
+The moment the driver steps on the brake pedal, the pads push against the rotors, and friction automatically slows wheel rotation.
+As friction increases, it generates intense heat.

-Therefore, auto manufacturers try to curb the intense heat by manufacturing the rotors with steel materials.
+Therefore, auto manufacturers try to curb the intense heat by manufacturing rotors from steel.

-They also create gaps or ribs in the rotors to allow heat escape during the braking or driving process.
+They also create gaps or ribs in the rotors to allow heat to escape during braking or driving.
 However, auto manufacturers and aftermarket producers produce rotors with different designs and numbers of ribs.

 Are Front And Rear Rotors The Same?